nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ![startup1.png](images/startup1.png)
 6. When you are finished using Meal Companion, use the `bye` command to terminate the application.
 This will ensure your stored data is saved correctly for future access.

+Please be advised that we cannot guarantee complete functionality of Meal Companion if you have modified the source code in your own local IDE.
+If you have any queries, feel free to reach out to any member of the development team and we will do our best to assist you.

 ###### [Back to table of contents](#table-of-contents)

 ## Design